Germany's Former Cocaine King Invited Me to His Birthday Party

 Two days later, the snapshot below appeared on Blacky’s Facebook page with the caption: “Post from Colombia?”

 The JVA Glasmoor responded promptly with a urine test.
-Blacky’s statement, “How stupid do you think I am, and when were any of the piss tests in my almost 28 years in jail positive?!”
+Blacky’s comment on the incident?
+“How stupid do you think I am, and when were any of the piss tests in my almost 28 years in jail positive?!”

 Hold on to your sense of humour, Blacky, I hope that you can celebrate your next birthday in “real freedom”.